 # example jira plugin configuration TOML file [teleport] auth_server = "example.com:3025" # Teleport Auth Server GRPC API address client_key = "/var/lib/teleport/plugins/jira/auth.key" # Teleport GRPC client secret key client_crt = "/var/lib/teleport/plugins/jira/auth.crt" # Teleport GRPC client certificate root_cas = "/var/lib/teleport/plugins/jira/auth.cas" # Teleport cluster CA certs [jira] url = "https://example.com/jira" # JIRA URL.
 For JIRA Cloud, https://[my-jira].atlassian.net username = "[email protected]" # JIRA username api_token = "token" # JIRA API Basic Auth token project = "MYPROJ" # JIRA Project key [http] # listen_addr = ":8081" # Network address in format [addr]:port on which webhook server listens, e.g. 0.0.0.0:443 # public_addr = "example.com" # URL on which webhook server is accessible externally, e.g. [https://]teleport-jira.example.com https_key_file = "/var/lib/teleport/plugins/jira/server.key" # TLS private key https_cert_file = "/var/lib/teleport/plugins/jira/server.crt" # TLS certificate [log] output = "stderr" # Logger output.
 Could be "stdout", "stderr" or "/var/lib/teleport/jira.log" severity = "INFO" # Logger severity.
 Could be "INFO", "ERROR", "DEBUG" or "WARN".

-[teleport] section describes where is the teleport service running, and what keys should the plugin use to authenticate itself.
-Use the keys that you've generated above in exporting your Certificate section.
+[teleport] section describes where the Teleport service is running, and what keys the plugin should use to authenticate itself.
+Use the keys that you've generated above.

 [jira] section requires a few things: